cnguyen180/caitlinnguyen.github.io/README.md

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
 I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.

 I like to experiment with different data analysis tools and methods in my leisure time, and I'm constantly seeking for new ways to learn and grow.
-I get my kicks from applying data to solve hard problems and from the excitement of uncovering new insights, whether I'm working in a group or alone.
+I get my motivation from applying data to solve hard problems and from the excitement of uncovering new insights, whether I'm working in a group or alone.

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.